peachpiecompiler/peachpie-docs/docs/api/ref/phpvalue.md

 value.Accept( new MyVisitor() ); // traverses through the value, arrays and objects
 ```

-> Note, the visitor implementation does not check for cycles in the underlaying structure.
-Infinite recursion may occur when the underlaying object or array contauns a referenced value to itself.
+> Note, the visitor implementation does not check for cycles in the underlying structure.
+Infinite recursion may occur when the underlying object or array contains a referenced value to itself.